spacetx/starfish/docs/source/roadmap.md

 6. _starfish_ facilitates easy interaction with external visualization software (Napari, FIJI) to enable users to tune image processing parameters
 7. Experiment-scale output formats can be loaded on local computers and are adequately expressive to enable QC workflows and specified by our users.
 8. _starfish_ output formats enable external annotation to place the data in anatomical and cell type context and allows comparison across methods
+9. _starfish_ references example data for each supported assay that can be used by researchers to learn starfish and for scientific comparison of supported assays.

 Each deliverable above can be broken up into a set of milestones
 ### Library that can be used to reproduce collaborator's results for single fields of view